“Nature is painting for us, day after day, pictures of infinite beauty.”

 Disclosure of Material Connection: Some of the links in the post are “affiliate links.”
 This means if you click on the link and purchase the item, I will receive an affiliate commission.
 Amazon links are not affiliate links.
 You can read my full affiliate disclosure.

-I assisted our two oldest children with their rain gear (check out this post for more on how we gear up for our dirty jobs) and then I put on my fanciest boots and my baby, before heading outside to start working on our bed.
+I assisted Kaia and Noah with their rain gear.
+Next, I put on my fanciest boots and my baby, before heading outside to start working on the in-ground garden beds.

 - Tape Measure